rubyguides

 manager.redo # Re-applies both operations

-This pattern scales to complex file workflows where every operation is reversible and auditable.
+Command objects like these scale to complex file workflows where every operation is reversible and auditable.

-When to Use the Command Pattern
+When to use the command pattern

 • You need undo/redo functionality